 - Cyanide Risk from Seeds: Mandarin seeds contain trace amounts of cyanide, making them potentially poisonous to dogs if ingested.
 Make sure that mandarins served to your dog are seed-free to eliminate the risk of cyanide poisoning.

 When serving peeled mandarins to your dog it’s important to practice moderation.
-Feeding excessive amounts of mandarins can lead to gastrointestinal discomfort, including diarrhea in severe cases.
+Feeding excessive amounts of mandarins can lead to gastrointestinal upset, including diarrhea in severe cases.
 Keep an eye on how your dog reacts to mandarins and consult with your vet if you have any concerns or notice any reactions.

 How to Feed Mandarin Oranges to Your Dog